-- Represent NapaSan at the North Bay Water Reuse Authority, specifically working to bring federal money to the region for Recycled Water projects. - Under the direction of the Lands Committee and Board, work to develop options for lease revenue on District-owned property. - Represent NapaSan interests by working cooperatively with LAFCO on the municipal services review for water, wastewater and recycled water treatment and delivery. - Work cooperatively with other agencies to develop a valley-wide Drought Contingency Plan. - Engage with professional associations to remain aware of potential regulatory and legislative changes.
+- Represent NapaSan at the North Bay Water Reuse Authority, specifically working to bring federal money to the region for Recycled Water projects. - Under the direction of the Lands Committee and Board, work to develop options for lease revenue on District-owned property. - Represent NapaSan interests by working cooperatively with LAFCO on the municipal services review for water, wastewater and recycled water treatment and delivery. - Engage with professional associations to remain aware of potential regulatory and legislative changes.